jeyoor/haskell-learning-challenge/learn_haskell_github_courses/Cis194/doc/Homework1CodeReview.md

 I am working through the [UPenn CIS194](https://www.seas.upenn.edu/~cis194/spring13/) lectures and homework assignments in an effort to learn more about Haskell.

-The first part of Homework 1 is focused on validating credit card numbers.
+The first part of the [first homework](https://www.seas.upenn.edu/~cis194/spring13/hw/01-intro.pdf) is focused on validating credit card numbers.

-##TODO: post this as a comment after posting question.
-There is already a question regarding the content of the [first assignment](https://codereview.stackexchange.com/questions/104876/upenn-cis-194-homework-1-validating-credit-card-numbers) (validating credit card numbers).

-I am working through the [UPenn CIS194](https://www.seas.upenn.edu/~cis194/spring13/) lectures and homework assignments in an effort to learn more about Haskell.
+To validate each credit card number (passed in as an Integer), the Integer should be converted to a list of digits.

+Beginning with the penultimate item in the list and moving toward the first item in the list, every other number is doubled.

+The digits of all the numbers are summed.

+If the resulting sum is divisible by 10, the credit card number is valid.

+Three helper methods are recommended by the assignment on the way to the validate method.

+   * Convert an Integer to a list of individual digits - toDigits
+   * Double every other item in the list, starting with the penultimate item, moving toward the front. - doubleEveryOther
+   * Sum all the resulting digits - sumDigits

+I implemented some additional helpers.

+   * reverse a list - myReverse [essentially an Integer-specific clone of reverse]
+   * sum a list of integers - sumList [essentially a Integer-specific clone of sum]
+   * fold helper that sums numbers less than 10 or calls sumDigits on numbers greater than 10 - sumDigitsFoldWorker

 The functions in my solution are roughly equivalent to those in [this prior question](https://codereview.stackexchange.com/questions/104876/upenn-cis-194-homework-1-validating-credit-card-numbers).
+I'm still digesting that post, but I think the main impact would be eliminating sumDigitsFoldWorker.

-I'd like feedback on the [HUnit]() and [QuickCheck]() tests I wrote while working the assignment.
+I'd like feedback on the HUnit and QuickCheck tests I wrote while working the assignment.

     module Homework01Test(
         testHomework01,